DT6W63 - Practice Based Learning 3 (Dietitians) (2023/24)

-Practice Based Learning 3 is a 14 week practice based learning providing the opportunity for learners to observe and develop core skills in implementing the dietetic care process with individuals, groups and organisations/ communities in a variety of settings.
+Practice Based Learning 3 is an 11 week practice based learning providing the opportunity for learners to observe and develop core skills in implementing the dietetic care process with individuals and groups in a variety of settings.

 They will experience different ways of communicating with a variety of people and practice skills that they will use throughout their careers.
 The learners will also establish links with practising dietitians in the area.
 They will acquire and demonstrate a range of skills which will be assessed against the British Dietetic Association Curriculum Framework.

-All clinical practice based learning modules are undertaken in an approved dietetic setting which is primarily within an NHS organisation providing relevant patient care for example but not exclusively within acute, secondary, tertiary or community settings.
+All clinical practice based learning modules are undertaken through simulation and in an approved dietetic setting which is primarily within an NHS organisation providing relevant patient care for example but not exclusively within acute, secondary, tertiary or community settings.

 The purpose of the practical practice based learning component of the course is to develop the learner’s dietetic judgment based on the clinical decision making process, through a focus on the integration and practical application of the knowledge and skills learnt in the university setting.